mavryk-network/mavryk-protocol/etherlink/tezos_contracts/governance/README.md

     NOTE:
-    started_at_level and period_length values should be chosen carefully to be sure that the contract governance periods never cross the boundaries of the tezos protocol governance periods.
+    started_at_level and period_length values should be chosen carefully to be sure that the contract governance periods never cross the boundaries of the mavryk protocol governance periods.
     This ensures the immutability of voting power throughout the entire voting period *) type config_t = {